antoniodemax/Week-1-Toy-problems/README.md

 # speedDetector
 This function determines a given criteria of speed against predefined limits that normally determine whether the speed detected is within the limits highlighted.

+# Question
+Write a program that takes as input the speed of a car e.g 80.
+If the speed is less than 70, it should print “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

+# Solution
+'Speed' is the only argument that the program's function takes.
+Conditions are used to test the various car speeds.
+There is a 70 km/h speed restriction.
+"Ok" is printed when the speed is less than or equal to the speed limit.
+The application will figure out how many demerit points are earned for every 5 km/s over the speed limit and print that figure after the speed restriction is exceeded.
+The application writes "License cancelled" if the demerit points surpass 12, which is equivalent to a speed of at least 135 km/s.
+Simply use the calculateDemeritPoints method to begin using the application.
+This function computes demerit points and exceeding speed and outputs the number of points based on speed, excess speed, and penalty based on point total to the console.

 # Description

 The `speedDetector` detects a `speed`, which normally represents the speed at which was determined